-- The client maintains a local lease timeout - The client knows (roughly) when it has to hear from the master again - If the local lease expires, the session is in jeopardy - As soon as a session is in jeopardy, the grace period (45s by default) starts - If there is a successful KeepAlive exchange before the end of the grace period, the session is saved!
+The client maintains a local lease timeout

+The client knows (roughly) when it has to hear from the master again

+- If the local lease expires, the session is in jeopardy - As soon as a session is in jeopardy, the grace period (45s by default) starts - If there is a successful KeepAlive exchange before the end of the grace period, the session is saved! - Otherwise, the session expired - This might happen if the master crashed...
-Time when

-lease expires
+Time when lease expires